 For example, guides based on fundamental skills to your sector are less likely to change over time.
 In contrast, specific software guides might be subject to updates.

 Pro Tip: You can even promote your own business inside your guides by providing tips on using your products or services— it’s a win-win!
+Just like what Droppe promotes their safety shoes.

 Templates and Checklists